lwojcik/starcraft2-api/README.md

 * [starcraft2-api.lukem.net](https://starcraft2-api.lukem.net) - documentation
 * [starcraft2-api-docs](https://github.com/lukemnet/starcraft2-api-docs) - documentation repo on GitHub
 * [starcraft2-api-example](https://github.com/lukemnet/starcraft2-api-example) - sample Express.js REST API with usage examples

+## Contributions

+Contributions of any kind are welcome.

+You can contribute to StarCraft2-API by:

+* submiting a bug report or a feature suggestion
+* improving documentation either within the project itself or in the [doc site repository](https://github.com/lukemnet/starcraft2-api-docs)

+Before contributing be sure to read [Contributing Guidelines](https://github.com/lukemnet/starcraft2-api/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/lukemnet/starcraft2-api/blob/master/CODE_OF_CONDUCT.md).

+## Contributors

+To all who contribute code, improve documentation, submit issues or feature requests - thank you for making StarCraft2-API even better!

+We maintain an [AUTHORS](https://github.com/lukemnet/starcraft2-api/blob/master/AUTHORS) file where we keep a list of all project contributors.
+Please consider adding your name there with your next PR.

 ## License